CoderDojoTC/micropython/docs/introduction/01a-microcontrollers.md

     time.sleep(0.5)
 ```

-Almost all our programs will start with the ```import machine``` line.
+Almost all our programs will start with the `import machine` line.
 This tells the system that we need to gather all the libraries that understand our physical machine.

+If you couldn't understand the example program - don't worry!
+We will be going through it in detail as we work on our labs.